MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 Data collection requires the following steps (not shown here):

-- Set your app to a Release build
+- Set your app to a Release build.
 - Select the CPU Usage tool from the Performance Profiler (**Alt+F2**).
 (Later steps involve a few of the other tools.)
 - From the Performance Profiler, start the app and collect a trace.